RazonIn4K/ai-prompts-library/README.md

 3. **Copy the entire prompt content** into your AI model
 4. **Replace placeholders** like `{name}`, `{transcript}`, etc. with your actual data
 5. **Submit and review** the output, refining variables if needed

+Need an end-to-end reference?
+Check the [Usage Playbook](docs/usage_playbook.md) for a walkthrough from outreach to retrospective with prompt links.

 ### Using Prompts with Different AI Platforms